ajcairel/animanga/README.md

 </div>

 <h1>:pencil: Description</h1>
-<p> This is a MERN stack application that utlizes the Jikan v4 REST API to get information on anime and manga.
+<p> This is a MERN stack application that utilizes the Jikan v4 REST API to get information on anime and manga.
 You can browse the site without having to be logged in, however if you want to make your own list you have to sign up!  </p>

 <details>
 <summary> :art: ERD & Wireframe </summary>